klinki/klinki.github.io/_posts/2016-06-20-placement-new.md

 published: true
 ---
 ## C++ placement new operator and memory layout
-I have discovered placement new operator when I worked on my Java Virtual Machine.
+I have discovered placement `new` operator when I worked on my Java Virtual Machine.
 It is useful when you need to dynamically create new instance of class and place it into already allocated memory.
-This is not so common scenario, but it necessary if you want to write your own memory allocation system.
+This is not so common scenario, but it is necessary if you want to write your own memory allocation system.

 Here is short code example, how to use it: